Kong: Skull Island Is a Tasteless Vietnam War Movie Full of Monsters

 Photo Credit: Warner Bros.

-The film starts off in the skies over South Pacific, towards the end of World War II, with Japanese and American forces engaged in dogfights.
+Kong: Skull Island starts off in the skies over South Pacific, towards the end of World War II, with Japanese and American forces engaged in dogfights.
 Two pilots - one from each side - parachute to safety onto an island after their fighter planes are downed, and engage in ferocious hand-to-hand combat through the jungle, and up the rocks.
 But before one can kill the other, they are rudely interrupted by a giant monster that towers over them.
 It’s Kong, of course.
-Led by Industrial Light & Magic’s capable VFX team, this mo-cap CGI reincarnation of the famous ape is massive – far bigger than the ones we’ve been treated to earlier – with hands the size of a tank.
+Led by Industrial Light & Magic’s capable VFX team, the mo-cap CGI reincarnation of the famous ape in Kong: Skull Island is massive – far bigger than the ones we’ve been treated to earlier – with hands the size of a tank.

 Kong: Skull Island then moves the action nearly thirty years into the future to 1973, after a set of opening credits that showcase the rapid and effervescent rise in technological advances between the end of WWII and the Vietnam War.
 It’s a deliberate move in more ways than one, as it places the story amid anti-war sentiment, with President Nixon forced to pull out of the East Asian nation, and the impending Watergate scandal that would occur soon after.